Year of Call:

 Bianca speaks fluent German, advanced French and elementary Brazilian Portuguese.

-Bianca has advised and appeared in hearings in probate and insolvency proceedings.
+Bianca has advised and appeared in hearings in probate proceedings.

 Bianca successfully contested the jurisdiction of the Courts of England and Wales in an insurance dispute and achieved full costs.